Date Joined: February 9, 2010

 All My Children - I watched it from when I was conceived until it was cancelled in 2011.

 Big Love - I loved this show so much while it was on.
 It makes me sad the seasons are so short!
 Love the drama!
 Margene is my favorite wife.
 I do not ship Margene/Ben.
+I recently binge watched the series two times in a row.
+Because I have a problem.

 The Walking Dead - I was a fan of the graphic novels first.
 But the TV show is incredible and waiting until October is going to stink!